theodoreyong9/YourMinedApp/README.md

 ---

+## Cross-Registry Sphere Loading

+When a theme uses `YM_REGISTRY_OVERRIDE`, spheres already activated in the user's profile may come from a different registry. `liste.js` handles this with a 3-level fallback in `activateSphereByName`:

+1. **Current registry** — looks in `_sphereList` (the active registry, overridden or default)
+2. **Theodore fallback** — if override is active and sphere not found, fetches `files.json` from `theodoreyong9/YourMinedApp` to find the sphere
+3. **`ym_sphere_codeurls` cache** — at every activation, the sphere's `codeUrl` is stored in localStorage under this key.
+Used as ultimate fallback across registry switches.

+This means spheres from Theodore and Keanuji (or any fork) coexist without bugs — each sphere loads from its real origin regardless of the active registry.

+---

+## Nav Button Active State — `YM_NAV_CONFIG` Aware

+`updateActiveDbtn(panelId, tab)` now scans all `.dbtn` elements and reads their `YM_NAV_CONFIG` entry to find which button matches the current panel+tab combination.

+This fixes themes like Zone where `btn-figure` opens `panel-spheres` and `btn-wallet` opens `panel-mine/wallet` — the correct button is activated in both cases.

+Themes that declare custom `YM_NAV_CONFIG` get correct active states automatically without any extra code.

+---

+## Profile — Live Sphere Config

+`renderSphereProfiles` now listens to `ym:sphere-activated` and re-renders automatically when a sphere is activated after the profile panel is already open.
+This fixes the missing configuration sections when a sphere loads asynchronously after the profile is opened.

+---

+## Interplanetary Proof of Will

+Bitcoin cannot mine across planets.
+The speed of light introduces 3–22 minutes of latency between Earth and Mars, which breaks global consensus.
+Any chain would fork irreversibly.

+Proof of Will is geographically independent by design.
+Mining happens where you are, with who you are.
+Your will does not travel — it acts locally.
+No global synchronisation required.

+This makes YourMine the first participation protocol that works at interplanetary scale.

+---

 *YourMine is open source and open by design.
 There is no central authority.
 Fork it, improve it, run it.*